Monk Dawson: Plot

+Reception

-Despite being well received by film critics, the lack of a well-known cast led to a short box office run in the United Kingdom with a gross of just £7,210, and a straight to video release for the United States market.
+Despite being well received by film critics, it had a short box office run in the United Kingdom, with a gross of just £7,210, and a straight to video release for the United States market.

 The film was chosen as the closer for the Leeds International Film Festival, and in 1999 it was also nominated for Best Film at the UK Creative Freedom Awards.

-In Canada and the United States the film was re-released in 2004 as Passion of the Priest.